Viviz

 Viviz (stylized in all caps) is a South Korean girl group formed by BPM Entertainment.
 The group consists of GFriend members Eunha, SinB, and Umji.
-The group debuted on February 9, 2022, with their first extended play, Beam of Prism.
+The group debuted on February 9, 2022, with their first extended play (EP), Beam of Prism.
+In March 2026, the group terminated their contract with BPM Entertainment amid payment disputes.

 Name

-The group's name, Viviz, is an abbreviation of the phrase "Vivid dayZ", which brings together the concepts of "clear, intense, and days", defined by the agency as "the meaning of becoming artists who always proudly express their own colors to the world."
+The group's name, Viviz, is an abbreviation of the phrase "Vivid dayZ", which brings together the concepts of "clear, intense, and days", defined by the agency as "the meaning of becoming artists who always proudly express their own colors to the world".
 In addition, its Korean pronunciation is "bi-bi-ji", refers to the names of the three members: Eunha (Jung Eun-bi), SinB (Hwang Eun-bi) and Umji.